How To Be An Effective Change Agent (Without Exhausting Yourself)

 What workplace biases can you challenge?

-Where can you intentionally shift your time and energy?
+Where can you intentionally shift your time and energy (e.g., looking at you, social media scroll bar)?

-Where can you intentionally shift your spend for goods and services you already buy?
+Where can you intentionally shift your spending for goods and services?

 Choose laser-focused, strategic action over action for action's sake.

-ACTION: Pick a north star based on where you are right now.
+ACTION: You are powerful.
+You can channel that power simply by bringing a little more intention to the daily choices you’re already making.
+Pick a north star based on where you are right now.

 2. Big goal, small actions

-Social justice challenges are big, knotty, and unlikely to change in a week.
+Social movements address challenges that are big, knotty, and unlikely to change in a week.
 Sustainability is key.

 Fifteen-ish years ago, I worked for a white male leader who held quarterly Town Hall-style meetings for our group.